rahmanda/ambercat/README.md

 ### Customize tailwind.js

 The default configurations from the original `tailwind init` have mostly been edited following to the default theme design.
-However, the edited values are left commented out so you can easily enable them.
+However, the edited values are left commented so you can easily enable them later.
 Refer to https://tailwindcss.com/docs/configuration for further guideline.

 ## Configuration